Freedom in the World

 D. Freedom of Expression and Belief: 15 / 16

-Freedoms of assembly and association are generally upheld.
-Public protests during recent constitutional conflicts have not been obstructed.
-The Legislative Assembly passed a controversial law in 2010 criminalizing gang membership, which critics feared would threaten freedom of association and would not succeed in addressing gang-related crime.
-While there was hope that the Salvadoran government might repeal the law as part of its new approach to public security, there has been no movement to do so.
-El Salvador’s nongovernmental organizations (NGOs) generally operate freely, but some have reported registration difficulties.
-In an act of intimidation in November, armed men broke into and burned the records of Pro-Búsqueda, a Salvadoran non-profit that works to locate children missing from the war.
+Freedoms of assembly and association are generally upheld, and public protests during recent constitutional conflicts have been permitted without obstruction.
+A 2010 law criminalized gang membership.
+There was hope that the Salvadoran government might repeal the law as part of its new approach to public security, yet there has been no movement to do so.
+El Salvador’s nongovernmental organizations (NGOs) generally operate freely, though some have reported difficulties with registration.
 Labor unions have long faced obstacles in a legal environment that has traditionally favored business interests.

-The U.S. Treasury Department named MS-13 a transnational criminal organization in October 2012 and imposed sanctions on six Salvadoran leaders in June 2013 by adding them to its Specially Designated Nationals List.
-El Salvador remained one of the most violent countries in the hemisphere in 2013, though crime rates were down from their high in 2011.
-El Salvador has remained on the U.S. list of “major” drug producing and transit countries since 2011, and the country has been criticized for not attacking organized crime.
-In August, authorities arrested Roberto Herrerra of the Texis Cartel, and on September 17 additional cartel members, including a former legislator, a police inspector, and a public defender, were arrested.
+The U.S. Treasury Department classified the MS-13 gang as a transnational criminal organization in 2012 and imposed sanctions on six Salvadoran leaders in 2013, adding them to its list of Specially Designated Nationals.
+The homicide rate increased by more than 50 percent in 2014, and El Salvador remained one of the most violent countries in the hemisphere.
+El Salvador has been on the U.S. list of “major” drug producing and transit countries since 2011, and the country has been criticized for not attacking organized crime, gangs, and drug trafficking networks more aggressively.

 X = Score Received